pepperpepperpepper/OpenDroidPDF/docs/housekeeping/baseline_smoke.md

 - Notes: :app and :core now share `gradle/core-sources.gradle`; deploy helper `scripts/fdroid_build.sh` consumes `scripts/fdroid.env` for buildDir/ABI/signing defaults.

 ## Instrumented UI Smoke
-- Command: `ANDROID_SERIAL=localhost:42865 ./gradlew connectedDebugAndroidTest`
+- Command: `ANDROID_SERIAL="$DEVICE" ./gradlew connectedDebugAndroidTest`
   - Result: **Blocked**
     - Failure: `INSTALL_FAILED_UPDATE_INCOMPATIBLE` when Gradle tries to push the debug APK to the Genymotion device.
 The device has the signed F-Droid build installed, which uses a different signing key.
-    - Next action: Uninstall the production build (`adb -s localhost:42865 shell pm uninstall org.opendroidpdf`) before running tests, or install/run tests on a fresh emulator image.
+    - Next action: Uninstall the production build (`adb -s "$DEVICE" shell pm uninstall org.opendroidpdf`) before running tests, or install/run tests on a fresh emulator image.
 If MANAGE_EXTERNAL_STORAGE was granted manually, it will need to be re-applied after reinstall.

 ## Manual Pen / Color / Text Workflow
 - Not executed yet (blocked by the same signature conflict).